Chris Webb: Charity work

 Webb has been a volunteer at Blackpool Food Project – which runs Blackpool Food Bank – since 2017 a charity he has also fundraised for.
 Webb's constituency office is a trusted partner of the charity, meaning it can distribute food parcels to constituents in need.

 Prior to his election, Webb was chair of trustees of a local mental health charity, Counselling in the Community, and is currently a trustee of humanitarian aid children's charity, CWUHA.

 Webb ran the Great North Run on 7 September 2014 raising over £500 for the CWUHA.

-Webb ran the London Marathon twice – in 2016, raising £3,000 for the CWUHA, and in 2022, raising money for the for the Royal British Legion.
+Webb ran the London Marathon twice – in 2016, raising £3,000 for the CWUHA, and in 2022, raising money for the Royal British Legion.

-Webb took part in a white collar boxing fight in Blackpool on 24th March 2019 raising £1,000 for Cancer Research.
+Webb took part in a white-collar boxing fight in Blackpool on 24th March 2019 raising £1,000 for Cancer Research.

 Webb launched a fundraiser in October 2020 after the Conservative government voted against extending free school meals for children during the school holidays.
 Webb raised over £14,000 in 72 hours, which provided emergency food parcels for families that half-term living in Blackpool.
 Marcus Rashford MBE praised the fundraiser.

 Webb was awarded a Local Hero Award in 2021 for his charity work during the pandemic.

 In April 2022 Webb co-led a Ukraine refuge convoy with other volunteers from CWUHA, driving from Blackpool to Poland.
 The convoy included a 40 foot artic wagon and support wagon.
-The convoy travelled more than 1,300 miles and delivered over 20 tonnes of high-quality humanitarian aid to Ukrainian Refugees at the Caritas International hub in Poznan.
+The convoy travelled more than 1,300 miles and delivered over 20 tonnes of high-quality humanitarian aid to Ukrainian Refugees at the Caritas International hub in Poznań.

 Personal life

 Webb's wife, Portia Webb, was elected as a Labour councillor for the ward of Tyldesley at the 2023 Blackpool Council election.
-They married in 2019 and have a son, born in 2024.
+They married in 2019 and have a son Cillian, born in 2024.

 Webb was diagnosed with dyslexia at the age of 18, while at university.